Yuenzuk/yuenzuk.github.io/_pages/publications.md

 No publications yet.
 But I'm working hard!
 Coming soon!🚀

+## Current Research
+**Study of Symmetry-Resolved Entanglement in CFT and Holography**
+  - Extracted information from symmetry-resolved entanglement (R´enyi) entropy at large charge limit
+  - Explored more entanglement quantities in symmetry resolution
+  - Tried to understand symmetry-resolved quantities using holography

 <!-- {% for post in site.publications reversed %}
   {% include archive-single.html %}
 {% endfor %} -->